PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ## Modifying the `.env` and `userlist` files

 The `.env` is automatically created after the first run of the `buildhub.sh` script.
-It contains all configurable parameters for this application:
+It contains configurable parameters for this application, including:
 1. Authentication - includes `dummy_authenticator` (default), `github_authenticator`
 2. SSL Certificate - self-signed (default) or LetsEncrypt
 3. Database for user data - SQLite or PostGreSQL
 4. Custom logo (filename pointer to image)
 5. Jupyter Notebook UI or JupyterLab
-6. Versions of JupyterHub, JupyterLab and Jupyter Notebook
+6. Versions of JupyterHub, JupyterLab, Jupyter Notebook, and PostGRESQL Hub backend
 7. OAuth, Notebook and Hub, PostGreSQL Authentication Credentials
 8. Single-user Notebook server timeout (when idle servers are culled)